Augusta, Georgia: Current

+Former

 The Augusta Lynx were a minor-league professional ice hockey team based in Augusta, Georgia.
 The Lynx played their home games at the James Brown Arena from 1998 until 2008.
-The Lynx, who played in the ECHL, had affiliations with the Tampa Bay Lightning of the NHL and the Norfolk Admirals of the AHL.
+The Lynx, which played in the ECHL, had affiliations with the Tampa Bay Lightning of the NHL and the Norfolk Admirals of the AHL.

-The Augusta RiverHawks were a professional minor league ice hockey team.
+The Augusta RiverHawks were a professional minor-league ice hockey team.
 They played in the Southern Professional Hockey League (SPHL) from 2010 to 2013.
 They played their home games at the James Brown Arena.

-The Augusta Stallions were a professional Arena football team founded in 1999.
+The Augusta Stallions were a professional Arena Football team founded in 1999.
 They were one of the 15 original teams to join the inaugural 2000 AF2 season.
 They started off in the American Conference, before switching to the Southeast Division in 2001, and then the Eastern Division in 2002.
 The team folded in 2002.